Wetlands decision mired in muck, quagmire, goo

 Unfortunately, the Chief Justice’s and Justice Kennedy’s concurring opinions muddy the water (bad puns not intended).

-George Mason University law professor Ilya Somin wrote at
+George Mason University law professor Ilya Somin wrote at the Volokh Conspiracy that the case yields:

 Much Ado About Very Little: Some observers hoped and others feared that the Rapanos case might rein in the virtually limitless theory of federal regulatory power that the Supreme Court embraced last year in Gonzales v.
 Raich.
 My preliminary reading of the Rapanos opinions suggests that such hopes and fears have turned out to be groundless.
 The Rapanos majority does not impose any constitutional limits on federal power.
 Nor does it increase protection for federalism provided by rules of statutory interpretation.